matplotlib/matplotlib/doc/api/animation_api.rst

 object.
 The animation is advanced by a timer (typically from the host GUI framework) which the `Animation` object holds the only reference to.
-If you do not hold a reference to the `Animation` object, it (and hence the timers), will be garbage collected which will stop the animation.
+If you do not hold a reference to the `Animation` object, it (and hence the timers) will be garbage collected which will stop the animation.

 To save an animation to disk use `Animation.save` or `Animation.to_html5_video`